CourtHive/tods-competition-factory/documentation/docs/concepts/draw-types.md

 ## How Links Work

-Links define the flow of participants between structures.
+Links define the flow of participants between structures and determine [finishing positions](./finishing-positions) for ranking point calculations.
 Each link specifies:

 ### Link Structure